42-AI/bootcamp_python/day00/day00.md

 ## General rules

+- The version of python to use is 3.7, you can check the version of python with the following command: `python -V`
 - The norm: during this pool you will follow the Pep8 standards https://www.python.org/dev/peps/pep-0008/
 - Forbidden functions: eval, ...